Great Sci-Fi Novels 5. Jack Williamson’s ‘Darker than You Think’

 Are there any realistic ways to reach the stars?

 In the future, humans will explore the stars.
-This may happen in a few decades or centuries, but it is inevitable.
+This can happen in a few decades or centuries but is inevitable.
 The long period is due to the stars being incredibly distant, beyond what we can imagine.
 Our current technology is not advanced enough to travel through interstellar space.
-However, as we advance in our understanding of physics and technology, we will likely develop new propulsion methods and ways to overcome the barriers that separate us from distant planetary systems.
+Yet, as we improve our understanding of physics and technology, we will create new propulsion techniques.
+We will find ways to overcome the barriers that separate us from distant planetary systems.

-Our present task is to describe and compare five realistic ways to reach what is currently considered the closest (only about 4.2 ly) habitable planet to Earth, that is, Proxima Centauri b.
-We begin with something realistic and then move on to more fantastic possibilities.
+In this post, I describe five ways to reach Proxima Centauri b, now considered the closest (only about 4.2 ly) habitable planet to Earth.
+I start with something realistic and then move on to more fantastic possibilities.

 Why should we travel to Proxima Centauri b?